 Our Law Reform efforts

-Patrick, Sami, Roderick and the team are not only interested in getting the best results under the existing law for our clients but also in making the existing law (or proposed law) way better than it is (or would otherwise be).
+Patrick, Sami, and the team are not only interested in getting the best results under the existing law for our clients but also in making the existing law (or proposed law) way better than it is (or would otherwise be).
 To this end Patrick has devoted serious investment to several law reform efforts.
-Patrick has been invited to be a witness before Government Select Committees on four occasions and his submissions have led the government to abandon proposed restrictions on individual rights and freedoms.
+Patrick has been invited to be a witness before Government Select Committees on five occasions and his submissions have led the government to abandon proposed restrictions on individual rights and freedoms.

 Right to silence – The team’s most important achievement to date